taxagile/developer-hub/README.md

 * API key authentication
   * Credential pair of API key and Account id are used to create a Bearer token
   * The token is valid for 24hrs and is used as the Authentication on subsequent requests

+## Data manager

+* Introduced in v1.3.0 of the API - data manager route handles uploads of data
+  * Replaces the ```POST /v1/auditor/vat/audits``` resource as the way to send data to VAT Filer

 ## VAT Determination